High School Scholarship Program

-If you are interested in applying for a scholarship, please take a moment to learn about our requirements and the grant process.
+If you are interested in applying for a scholarship, please take a moment to learn about our requirements and the scholarship application process.

-Eligibility - Students who are of Italian descent with a GPA of 3.0 (85% or B) or higher who are from households where the total gross income does not exceed $20,000 per capita ($20,000 per person in the household) are eligible.
+Eligibility - Students who are of Italian descent (at least 25% Italian) with a GPA of 3.0 (85% or B) or higher who are from households where the total gross income does not exceed $20,000 per capita ($20,000 per person in the household) are eligible.
 For example, for a household of four, the maximum total gross income is $80,000 to be eligible.
 Only 8th graders who will enter high school as a freshman in the Fall are eligible to apply.
 Students who are already in high school are NOT eligible to receive a CCF high school scholarship.

-Approximately a month after all interviews have been held, the committee decides which applicants will be awarded scholarships.
+Approximately one month after all interviews have been held, the committee decides which applicants will be awarded scholarships.
 Parents/Guardians/Students are notified by mail of the committee’s decision.

 All students who are selected as Columbus Citizens Foundation High School Scholarship Recipients are required to enroll in Italian Language course(s) if offered at chosen school to fulfill their school’s language requirements.
-Additionally, all recipients are required to maintain an overall GPA of 85 or above.
-Please see application for details.
+Additionally, all recipients are required to maintain an overall GPA of 3.0 (85% or B) or higher.